dynamsoft-docs/license-server-docs/selfhosting/LTSonWindows.md

 ### Run the installer

-### Test the service
+### Test the server

-Once the service is running, you can test it via the URL [http://localhost:48080/page/index.html](http://localhost:48080/page/index.html).
+Once the server is running, you can test it via the URL [http://localhost:48080/page/index.html](http://localhost:48080/page/index.html).

 > If you changed the port during installation, you should use that port instead.

-If you see the following page showing up, then the service is installed correctly.
+If you see the following page showing up, then the server is installed correctly.

 ![LTS-on-Windows-001]({{site.assets}}imgs/ltsonwin-001.png)

 ## Install IIS

+> This step assumes

 Go to ServerManager / Dashboard / Add and follow the screenshots below to add IIS web server.

 ![LTS-on-Windows-002]({{site.assets}}imgs/ltsonwin-002.png)